 In Washington for example, from July 2014 to October 2017 the average price for a gram of flower has declined by 77%, leaving the average around $6 – $9.

 However in California, it’s quite the opposite.
 The average price for a gram of flower is around $16 – $21 not including excise and local government taxes.

-But, if regulation is increasing the cost of the industry while reducing supply at an increased cost to the consumer which ultimately reduces quantity, then how can touch the plant businesses and those who support them actually grow?
+But, if regulation is increasing the cost of the industry while reducing supply at an increased cost to the consumer which ultimately reduces quantity, then how can touch the plant businesses and those who support them expand in to new markets?

 In this article, I’ll explain some of the main struggles most verticals have, why cannabis mergers and acquisitions are at the forefront of the industry and how you can survive.